 It might seem to be a shame to have to cut your lilac back so aggressively, but it’s really the only course of action that you can take to fix things.
 You’re going to need to be very thorough with your pruning process to save the plant.

-Don’t hesitate to get this done if you want your lilac to survive and eventually be able to thrive again.
+Don’t hesitate to get this done if you want your plant to survive and eventually be able to thrive again.

 To get the best results, you should try to prune at least twelve inches below the bacterial blight.
 It might even be best to go just a bit further to ensure that it won’t be able to spread to the rest of the lilac.

-So long as you do this, you should be able to save your lilac.
+So long as you do this, you should be able to save your plant.

 Can Bacterial Blight Be Prevented?